School of Agronomy and Landscape Management

-Upon successful completion of the PhD program, the graduate is awarded the qualification - Doctor of Agricultural Sciences.
+Upon successful completion of the PhD program, the graduate is awarded the qualification - Doctor of Agronomy.
 The duration of the program is a minimum of 3 years.

 Curriculum

-The curriculum of the PhD Program in Agricultural Sciences consists of two components: an educational component and a research component.
+The curriculum of the PhD Program in Agronomy consists of two components: an educational component and a research component.
 The educational component entails 40 credits.

 The educational component consists of the following courses: